asanmateu/emails2query-tool/README.md

 ## Important Notes ⚠️

-The tool does no magic so please **make sure buyer names are set in the same order as their corresponding emails**.
+Please **make sure buyer names are set in the same order as their corresponding emails**.

 **Emails with NO buyer names should:**